CortexFoundation/tech-doc/cvm/executor/CVM Formalization.md

 ### Broadcast Operator

-Broadcast operator perform the broadcast function to input datas, and the process logic over all the type-based operators is consistent.
-We abstract the formalization here and introduce the details as belows:
+Broadcast operator perform the broadcast function to input data, and the process logic over all the type-based operators is consistent.
+We abstract the formalization here and introduce the details as below:

 *Math Formalization*